MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 violation of strict serializability because the second read happens later than the first read in real time, but it is assigned an earlier timestamp.

-In order to achieve Strict Serializability Materialize must always select a timestamp greater than all previously selected timestamps.
+In order to achieve Strict Serializability in the general case, Materialize must always select a timestamp greater than all previously selected timestamps.
 This will ensure that if an operation happens later in real time, then it will be assigned a later timestamp.
 Consecutive reads can all be assigned an equal timestamp as long as there’s no writes in between them.
-This is made somewhat easy by the fact that all timestamp selection happens on a single thread so no coordination is needed.
+This is made somewhat easier by the fact that all timestamp selection happens on a single thread so no coordination is needed.
+One implementation for this is to consult the global timestamp for all reads, not just ones involving user tables.

-On implementation for this is to consult the global timestamp for all reads, not just ones involving user tables.
-If the `[since, upper)` of any object drifts ahead of the global timestamp, causing the selected timestamp to be greater than the global timestamp, then the global timestamp can be fast-forwarded to the selected timestamp.
+If we use the global timestamp for all reads, then the global timestamp will have to advance in the following cases:

+1. Client writes to a user table.
+2. One second passes and the global timestamp is below the wall clock.
+3. Client reads from a view that has a [`since`, `upper`) range larger than the current global timestamp.

 For the purposes of this document, the approach described above is sufficient to achieve a consistency level of Strict Serializability.
 However, it introduces a performance issue that we will now discuss.
-Consecutive writes or read/write cycles (read followed by write, followed by read, followed by write, etc) will increase the global timestamp in an unbounded fashion.
-If the global timestamp is larger than some object’s `upper`, and a client tries to read from that object using the global timestamp, then the read must be blocked until the object’s upper advances to the global timestamp.
-The larger the difference between these two values, the larger the read must be blocked for.
+Increasing the global timestamp past the current wall clock can cause reads to be blocked.
+For example if a client performs many consecutive writes to a user table then the global timestamp can be pushed far past the wall clock.
+If the client tries to read from a view that has a [`since`, `upper`) closely tracking the wall clock, then the read will have to be blocked until the view catches up to the global timestamp.
+Another example is if the client reads from a view that has a [`since`, `upper`) larger than the wall clock, then the global timestamp must be advanced to somewhere in the [`since`, `upper`) range, and the next read must be at the new timestamp.
+If the next read was from an object that had a [`since`, `upper`) that closely tracked the wall clock, it would be blocked until the view caught up to the global timestamp.
 Below I provide some solutions to fixing this.

 NOTE: This problem already exists when joining between a user table and a view over an upstream source as discussed in [#12198](https://github.com/MaterializeInc/materialize/issues/12198).